 Classic Supercell: "Cascade" to Tornado

-1. Buoyancy and deep layer shear (0-6 km; vector difference between surface and 500 mb winds about 35 knots or greater) in range favorable for supercells.
+1. Buoyancy and deep layer shear (0-6 km; vector difference between surface and 500 mb winds about 35 mph (35 knots) or greater in range favorable for supercells.
 In the Great Plains, this combination is often found in association with late spring and early summer wave cyclones.
 These cyclones circulate high dew point air northward at the surface under the jet stream.

 2. Thunderstorm develops, and becomes tilted (due to 1), thus ensuring that precipitation does not fall into the updraft area.